Israel and the Kurds strive to maintain post-US relationship

-When US President Donald Trump dropped his bombshell and announced the withdrawal of American soldiers from northeastern Syria, Israeli politicians from Right and Left rushed to express their overt support and sympathy for the abandoned Kurds.
+When US President Donald Trump announced the withdrawal of American troops from northeastern Syria, Israeli politicians from Right and Left rushed to express their overt support and sympathy for the abandoned Kurds.
 Party leaders having nothing in common with each other – people who usually can’t stand being in the same room – were now speaking passionately on the Kurdish issue in practically the same words.

-Member of Knesset Ayelet Shaked (New Right) mentioned that “the creation of a Kurdish state is a vital Israeli interest.”
-MK Zvi Hauser (Blue and White), who called two years ago for the creation of a no-fly zone in the Kurdish-held areas in Syria, said: “Israel will send humanitarian aid to the Kurds.”
-MK Eli Avidar (Yisrael Beytenu) cited the long history of relations between Israel and the Kurds and said that “Israel must stand with the Kurds.”
+New Right MK Ayelet Shaked mentioned that “the creation of a Kurdish state is a vital Israeli interest,” while Blue and White MK Zvi Hauser, who called two years ago for the creation of a no-fly zone in the Kurdish-held areas in Syria, said: “Israel will send humanitarian aid to the Kurds.”
+MK Eli Avidar, of Yisrael Beytenu, cited the long history of relations between Israel and the Kurds and said that “Israel must stand with the Kurds.”

-Not only politicians, but civic leaders as well as rank and file Israelis have been refusing to remain indifferent to the plight of the Kurds in Syria.
+Civic leaders, as well as rank-and-file Israelis, have been refusing to remain indifferent to the plight of the Kurds in Syria.

 Several pro-Kurdish demonstrations took place in Jerusalem and Tel Aviv, with hundreds of Israelis (some, but not all of them, of Kurdish descent) demanding justice for the Kurds and an end to Turkish aggression.
-Non-governmental organizations in Israel and throughout the Jewish world joined forces to provide humanitarian aid for the refugees.
-Dozens of Israeli army reservists published an open letter calling for Prime Minister Binyamin Netanyahu to intervene and provide military and humanitarian assistance to the Kurds.
+NGOs in Israel and throughout the Jewish world joined forces to provide humanitarian aid for the refugees.
+Dozens of IDF reservists published an open letter calling for Prime Minister Benjamin Netanyahu to intervene and provide military and humanitarian assistance to the Kurds.

 In light of all this, why is it that, of all people, the Kurds are so popular in Israel?
 And what kind of assistance, beyond nice words and empathy, can Israel now offer the Kurds in Syria and elsewhere?